 On this page, you will find the necessary information and forms to assist in gathering the required documentation for an effective, reliable audit.
-In addition, there is a glossary of common terminology, a list of helpful guidelines for conference treasurers, and IEEE Internal Audit Services contact information.
+In addition, there is a glossary of common terminology, a list of helpful guidelines, and IEEE Internal Audit Services contact information.

 To improve IEEE’s operations through independent, objective assurance and consulting activities; Internal Audit supports the IEEE Mission and Aspirations by evaluating and improving the effectiveness of risk management, control, and governance processes using a systematic and disciplined approach.

 When an audit is required, the IEEE Internal Audit Department will perform an audit of the financial reports and records for the given entity (i.e., IEEE Sponsored Conferences, IEEE Geographical units, or Standards Working Groups).
 The audited entity is also free to select the auditor of their choice, provided that they are an independent, professional outside source (with Internal Audit's concurrence).